 WRITE: I will continue to share insights about leadership, and especially the transition to headship, and hope that others find them useful.
 I shall keep contributing to this blog!
 I have also promised one of my EdD supervisors that I will work with him on a co-authored academic paper using one of my doctoral research case studies.
 I know that will be more of a challenge!

-WORK: I look forward to the different professional commitments already in my diary, including #WomenEd in Birmingham on 20th January, #Pedagoo in Worcester on 3 February, sessions for the Scottish Council of Independent Schools in Edinburgh on 23 February, #ResearchEd in Blackpool on 24th March, the NAHT Conference for new and aspiring heads in Birmingham on 23rd May, the Teaching and Learning Conference at Hampshire Collegiate School on 29th June and further Diverse Leaders events for Harris and GLF.
+WORK: I look forward to the different professional commitments already in my diary, including #WomenEd in Birmingham on 20th January, #Pedagoo in Worcester on 3 February, sessions for the Scottish Council of Independent Schools in Edinburgh on 23 February, #ResearchEd in Blackpool on 24th March, the NAHT Conference for new and aspiring heads in Birmingham on 23rd May, the Teaching and Learning Conference at Hampshire Collegiate School on 29th June and further Diverse Leaders events for Harris Federation.

 PLAY: I will continue working on achieving a positive and sustainable balance between work and play, and enjoy the company of family and friends, food and drink, reading, theatre, music, film, and all those things that refresh and reinvigorate me!
 We are planning our main holiday in the south of France for June (having rethought a proposed trip to Thailand in January/February – not sure I want to do long haul at the moment with a 95 year old mum…), but will take any opportunity for mini-breaks in the meantime.